L-UBE/LED_driver_files/README.md

 # LED_driver_files

-Main stuff to care about.
+Main stuff to care about:

 ioc file: lines out a lot of changes from the original PCB design. turned off a lot of pins and made them GND for twisted pair wirings.